 Traditional open spinal fusion surgery was developed to permanently immobilize a segment of the spine where movement is causing the patient discomfort.
 More often than not, the symptoms that arise from a deteriorated intervertebral disc are a result of the disc or disc material coming in contact with a nerve root or the spinal cord.
 Fusion surgery seeks to address this compression.
 During this operation, an intervertebral disc that cushions and separates two vertebrae in the spine is carefully removed and replaced with a bone graft.
 The vertebrae are further stabilized with the installation of surgical implants.
 This approach requires a significant amount of soft tissue to be dissected, and, as is the case with most major surgery, the operation leaves the patient vulnerable to infection and other postoperative concerns, including a lengthy recovery and rehabilitation that will be required to return to full strength.

 As an alternative to traditional open spine surgery, the team of physicians at Laser Spine Institute offers a number of minimally invasive procedures that are designed to mitigate the symptoms from a number of degenerative spine conditions, including:

 - Spinal stenosis

 - And more

 So, perhaps before asking your physician, “What is disc fusion?” it would make more sense to research whether you are a candidate for a minimally invasive procedure as an alternative.
-Laser Spine Institute even offers several minimally invasive stabilization procedures, which may provide you with the same lasting pain relief without the risks and long recovery associated with traditional spinal fusion surgery.
+Laser Spine Institute even offers several minimally invasive stabilization procedures, which may provide you with the same lasting pain relief without the risks and long recovery associated with traditional open spinal fusion surgery.